 An SSH key has been generated here /var/lib/nova/keys, you can use it to log into the VPN instance.
 Certificates are stored in /var/lib/nova/CA/projects/<tenant-id>.
 Basically:

-• New client cert are located in /var/lib/nova/CA/projects/<tenant-id>/newcerts/
+/var/lib/nova/CA/projects/<tenant-id>/cacert.pem - New client cert are located in

 II.4.
 Generate client credentials